l-atelier-des-chercheurs/dodoc/user/readme.txt

 - publications/ contains publications exported through the Dodoc interface (web pages, pdf files, etc.).
 This folder is managed by Dodoc, but feel free to copy its content somewhere else.

 - templates/ contains the files necessary for publications.
 New publications templates can be installed just by dragging their folder inside this folder.
-A template has to have at least one .css  file inside.
+For more information, take a look at templates/_exemple/readme.txt